timkendrick/doppelganger/README.md

 	* Global browser variables such as `window`, `document`, and `history` will not be set.
 Avoid writing code that depends on the browser environment (although you do have access to jQuery for DOM manipulation, see below)
 	* The `$`, `_` and `Backbone` global variables will not be set.
 These should instead be accessed using Require.js (e.g. by listing `"jquery"` amongst a module's dependencies - this is good practice anyway).
 * When running multiple app instances simultaneously, each instance needs its own Require.js context.
 Be aware of the implications of using Require.js in multiversion mode.
-* When running multiple app instances simultaneously, only one instance's `init()` function can be called at a time
 * [JSDOM](https://github.com/tmpvar/jsdom) is used as the server-side DOM library